Promote play in an early years setting

 Core ideas you must understand for this topic

-• **Early Years Foundation Stage (EYFS) Framework:** The statutory framework for all early years providers in England, outlining the standards for learning, development, and care for children from birth to five.
+• The Early Years Foundation Stage (EYFS) framework: statutory standards for learning, development, and care from birth to 5 years.

 Learning Objectives